-While Paradox’s take on the space 4X genre is slowly growing its DLC offering.
-It'll still take a few years to grow to the size of the studio’s other games like Europa Universalis IV and Crusader Kings II, after three years it is getting long enough that frugal gamers may need some help picking through the options.
+Paradox’s take on the space 4X genre is slowly growing its DLC offering.
+It'll still take a few years to grow to the size of the studio’s other games like Europa Universalis IV and Crusader Kings II, but after three years there is enough of it that frugal gamers may still need some help picking through the options.